WoutHofstra/blogGator/README.md

 feeds: shows all of the added feeds
 following: shows all of the feeds the current user is following
 agg: takes a time as input, and turns on the aggregator showing 1 page per cycle.
 This time should be in a format like "1s", "1m", "1h", etc.
+browse: takes an integer as input, and shows that many of the added posts. the agg command has to be used before this, otherwise the posts list will be empty